OpenReferralUK/human-services/pages/API/APIValidation.md

 # Open Referral UK API Validation Rules

-This document summarises the checks performed on Open Referral UK Application Programming Interface (API) endpoints by the [Validator tool](https://validator.openreferraluk.org/) and by daily checks used to populate settings in the [Dashboard of API feeds](https://openreferraluk.org/dashboard).
+This page summarises the checks performed on Open Referral UK Application Programming Interface (API) endpoints by the [Validator tool](https://validator.openreferraluk.org/) and by daily checks used to populate settings in the [Dashboard of API feeds](https://openreferraluk.org/dashboard).

 Validation is performed against the specified data structure (as described in the [Guidance](https://developers.openreferraluk.org/Guidance/)) and API specification (see the [Swagger documentation](https://api.porism.com/ServiceDirectoryService/swagger-ui.html)).